 7. Chewing Food

-Chewing food makes use of shear force to make multiple sections of the food.
 The force applied by the teeth on the food acts in a perpendicular direction.
 This helps the food to get divided into smaller sections after every chew.
 The repeated chew or repeated application of a shear force makes the food particles small and the swallowing process easy.

 While walking in a particular direction, both the feet apply force in opposite directions.
-One foot exerts pressure on the ground in a forwarding direction whereas, the other foot applies force in the backward direction.
+One foot exerts pressure on the ground in a forwarding direction, whereas the other foot applies force in the backward direction.
 The force applied to the opposite sections exists in a perpendicular direction.
 Hence, a shear force is said to be present.